 If you have lack of sleep, you should follow the following techniques;

-- Make a strict sleeping timetable: this means that you should go to sleep and wake up at a fixed time, you are out of town or are on holiday.
+- Make a strict sleeping timetable: this means that you should go to sleep and wake up at a fixed time if you are out of town or are on holiday.

 - Do some exercise: if you don’t have proper sleep before sleep, do some exercise before sleep.
-This may help to achieve sleep when you are on your bed.
+This may help to achieve sleep when you are in your bed.